 - Students develop a greater respect for individual differences and diversity.

-At Raintree the students and their learning needs are at the forefront of our decision making process.
-The modern world is changing rapidly as the way we think, process information and work evolve.
+At Raintree, the students and their learning needs are at the forefront of our decision-making process.
+The modern world is changing rapidly as the way we think, process information, and work evolve.
 Raintree is constantly exploring new practices to enhance the learning experience for our children.
-Our teaching reflects international best practice with particular inspirations from the Reggio Emilia approach.
+Our teaching reflects international best practices with particular inspiration from the Reggio Emilia approach.

 Typical Day of Our Kindergarten Class